Flintpop/UpdateGuardian/README.md

 ## Contributions

+If anyone has different, and possibly better structural ideas (using something else than ssh for exemple), feel free to contact me or to make a pull request.
 Contributions are welcome.
-Please read the [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.
+Please read the [not so done for now contributing guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## License